Enjoying our puzzle hints?

 Definitions for the most unusual words in today's puzzle

-Why is “BELLOWS” in the Green group?
+Why is “PEEPS” in the Yellow group?

 Blue group — ELEMENTS OF "SATURDAY NIGHT FEVER"